Positive Developments for Nonprofits at the State House

 Last month, we highlighted several concerning bills introduced in this legislative session that could have negatively impacted the nonprofit sector.
 Today, we’re pleased to share some encouraging updates.

-Three bills that posed potential challenges to nonprofits have been recommended as inexpedient to legislate (ILT)* by their respective committees:
+Three bills that posed potential challenges to nonprofits were recommended as inexpedient to legislate (ILT)* by their respective committees and last week, the full House voted unanimously to accept the ITL recommendation:

 *Inexpedient to legislate (ITL) – Recommendation in a committee report that a bill should be defeated.
 If the full Senate or House adopts the report, the bill is killed.